 - Every computer screen seen in Enemy of the State has blatantly unnecessary bits of video, animated images, and scrolling text visible.

-- The Angelina Jolie vehicle Hackers was filled to the brim with this trope.
+- Hackers is filled to the brim with this trope.

 - District 9 features alien vehicles controlled via a holographic panel, as demonstrated towards the end of the movie.
 But then, it's alien technology; you shouldn't expect them to be using any kind of real-world OS.

 - Hugh Jackman building his worm in Swordfish.
-Watching 9 monitors worth of text in a C compiler (or more probably an assembler, seeing as how the data was supposed to be stored on a tape drive kept in a basement.
-See Everything Is Online and Computer Equals Tape Drive) while he compiles the various components would be boring, but autocad?
-Really?!
-AUTO-FREAKING-CAD?!
-Yes, autocad technically has applications in programming languages like LISP and C++, but unless he's making a pretty, user-friendly interface for his CASH GRABBING SUPER VIRUS, there doesn't seem much point.
+Watching 9 monitors' worth of text in what is most likely an assembler while he compiles the various components would be boring, but autocad?
+Really?
+Yes, it technically has applications in programming languages like LISP and C++, but unless he's making a pretty, user-friendly interface for his cash-grabbing super-virus, there doesn't seem much point.

-- Star Wars got more into this trope the further it got into the franchise (as real-world technology and budgets improved).
-In A New Hope, the schematic of the bombing run on the Death Star, shown to the rebel fleet, is barely Atari-quality; amazingly, the Special Edition didn't update this.
+- Star Wars gets more into this trope the further it gets into the franchise (as real-world technology and budgets improve).
+In A New Hope, the schematic of the bombing run on the Death Star, shown to the rebel fleet, is barely Atari-quality; amazingly, the Special Edition doesn't update this.
 By the time Return of the Jedi rolled around, the rebels were watching fully animated 3D renderings of the new Death Star orbiting Endor.
-And of course, there's the fancy CGI that the prequel trilogy had to work with.
+And of course, there's the fancy CGI that the prequel trilogy has to work with.

 - Some interesting footage of the work process behind creating the animated trench run effect can be seen here.
 It's amazing what a 70s-era computer, some dials and a graphics tablet can achieve.

-- The Avengers continues the tradition, with mostly Stark using holographic interfaces to read information.
+- The Avengers (2012) continues the tradition, with mostly Stark using holographic interfaces to read information.
 Bruce uses a bit, as well.
+It's justified, since the SHIELD computers (while high-security) are intended to be useful to a group with varying degrees of system familiarity, not just to the original programmer.

 - Very unusual example on the written page in The Algebraist: "A wild blur of holos and glowing fields filled the volume in front of the creature as it checked through the Voehn ship's systems, blistering quickly."